matteodegobbi/vault/Operations Research/Lesson 5.md

 this is the optimality test (sufficient condition to stop)
 $\bar {c_F} \triangleq c_F^T -c_B^T B^{-1} F$
 If $\bar {c_F} \ge 0$ then we can stop.

+(we dont need to compute the reduced cost vector components for basic components because we already know its 0)